IT ALL STARTED IN 1949

 There was an innocence and joy to the business brought by the customers, many of whom were eccentric and fun characters, as well as my family, who were always there to try and accommodate them.

-Many people have passed through the doors of our restaurant over the years: governors, celebrities, professional sport players and coaches, but none more important than our loyal patrons who have helped us reach 60 years of business.
+Many people have passed through the doors of our restaurant over the years: governors, celebrities, professional sport players and coaches, but none more important than our loyal patrons who have helped us reach almost 70 years in business.

 My sister-in-law, Julie, my two brothers-in-law, Wayne and Wes, and I purchased the business from my father and uncle in 1990.
-Wayne and Wes have since retired from the restaurant, and my dad and mom have passed away.
+Wayne, Wes and Julie have since retired from the restaurant, and my dad and mom have passed away.

 Thank you for sixty years and here's to sixty more!